JohnnyFee/johnnyfee.github.io/source/_drafts/2014-04-04-javascript-backbone.md

 #### Avoiding event triggering when working with Backbone objects

-There isa way to avoid event triggering when working with Backbone events.
+There is a way to avoid event triggering when working with Backbone events.
 This can be helpful if you want to update object properties without making event callbacks know about this fact.

 For example, you can pass {silent: true} when updating model values.